-BROODSTOCK ATLANTIC SALMON A number of catches reported from the recently stocked Shetucket River.
+BROODSTOCK ATLANTIC SALMON.
+A number of catches reported from the recently stocked areas on the Naugatuck, Shetucket River, and Mount Tom Pond (with some time and effort put forth).

 Salmon stocking recap.
-Last week 275 broodstock Atlantic Salmon were stocked into the Shetucket River Broodstock Area on Tuesday, 10/18, and 270 broodstock Atlantic Salmon were stocked into the

-Naugatuck River (135 fish in the upper broodstock area and 135 fish into the lower broodstock area) on Friday, 10/21.
-In addition, 500 fish were stocked into Mount Tom Pond and 500 fish into Crystal Lake (Ellington) three weeks ago.
+Two weeks ago 275 broodstock Atlantic Salmon were stocked into the Shetucket River Broodstock Area on Tuesday, 10/18, and 270 broodstock Atlantic Salmon were stocked into the Naugatuck River (135 fish in the upper broodstock area and 135 fish into the lower broodstock area) on Friday, 10/21.
+In addition, 500 fish were stocked into Mount Tom Pond and 500 fish into Crystal Lake (Ellington) four weeks ago.
 These salmon are 2-6 lb fish.
 Additional fish will become available from the Kensington State Fish Hatchery in November, including some in the 6-20 lb range.
-For a summary of Atlantic salmon fishing regulations see page 3.
+See page 3 for a summary of Atlantic salmon fishing regulations.

-LARGEMOUTH BASS fishing is fishing is reported as fair with fall turnover occurring in some waterbodies.
+LARGEMOUTH BASS fishing is reported as fair with fall turnover occurring in some waterbodies.
 Target suspended fish over deeper water using jigs (1 oz.).
 Also, the outside edges of weed lines are holding some bigger fish.
-Places to try include Bantam Lake, Winchester Lake, Beach Pond, Pattagansett Lake, Wononskopomuc Lake (closes October 31), Crystal Lake, Mudge Pond, and Pachaug Pond.
-Tournament angler reports are from Billings Lake (slow to fair, 4.4 lb & 2.4 lb lunkers), Wyassup Lake (fair to good fishing, 2.1 lb & 2.4 lb lunkers), and Candlewood Lake (tough for largemouth).
+Places to try include Amos Lake, Bantam Lake, Gardner Lake, Pattagansett Lake, Crystal Lake, Mudge Pond, and Pachaug Pond.
+Tournament angler reports are from Candlewood Lake (slow), Highland Lake (slow to fair, 4.08 lb lunker) and Winchester Lake (very slow).

-SMALLMOUTH BASS action reported at at Candlewood Lake (although it's been tough here for many lately), Lake Housatonic (upstream area), Rainbow Reservoir and Highland Lake.
-Tournament angler reports are from Candlewood Lake (tough for most anglers, good for a few, with a 5.12 lb lunker),
+SMALLMOUTH BASS action reported at Candlewood Lake (although it's been tough here for many lately), Mashapaug Lake and .Squantz Pond.
+Tournament angler reports are from Candlewood Lake (tough for most anglers, good for a few, with a 5.12 lb lunker), and Beach Pond.

-WALLEYE- Fair to good reports from Squantz Pond (including a couple of 6-lb fish).
 Look for deep drop offs and structure.
-Other places to try for Walleye are
+Other places to try for Walleye are Mashapaug Lake, Gardner Lake, Mount Tom Pond, Lake Saltonstall, West Thompson Reservoir, and the Saugatuck Reservoir.
+Please note that Lake Zoar will be drawn down from 10/28 through 11/6.